bankole7782/sites115/README.md

 ## How to create a site
 1. Get the source from github.
-1. Switch to the folder and run `go run . ns sitename` to create a site called 'sitename'.
+1. Switch to the folder and run `go run . ns sitename` to create a site called `sitename`.
+1. To render a site run `go run . gss sitename` to render a site called `sitename`
+1. To view your site run `go run ./sites115d /path/to/sitename/out`.
+Replace /path/to/sitename/out with the actual dir.

 ## Folder Structure
 - `out` contains the generated site